openfga/python-sdk/docs/OpenFgaApi.md

     body = openfga_sdk.ListObjectsRequest() # ListObjectsRequest |

     try:
-        # [EXPERIMENTAL] Get all objects of the given type that the user has a relation with
+        # Get all objects of the given type that the user has a relation with
         api_response = await api_instance.api_instance.list_objects(body)
         pprint(api_response)
     except ApiException as e: